kombatEldridge/PlasMol/doc/docs/api-reference.md

 ## quantum/

+This directory contains all files necessary to simulate a molecule in PlasMol.
+Included in it is the file to build the molecule (`molecule.py`), the file to build the electric field for just a quantum simulation (`electric_field.py`), the file to continually update the checkpoint files if called for (`chkfile.py`), and the files for propagating the density matrix of the molecule (`propagation.py` and `propagators/*`).

 ### `molecule.py`

 - Initializes molecule with PySCF, handles SCF, Fock matrix, dipole calculations.
 - Additional methods can be injected at the bottom of this class to track other quantum properties.
-For example, we track the induced dipole using the `calculate_mu()` method and then inject the call to this method in the `quantum/propagation.py` file.
+For example, we track the induced dipole using the `calculate_mu()` method and then inject the call to this method in the `propagation.py` file.

 ### `electric_field.py`

 - Builds electric fields (pulse or kick shapes) for the molecule to feel *only* when a quantum simulation is chosen.
 If classical or full PlasMol simulation is running, the electric field is generated inside the Meep simulation (using `classical/sources.py`).
 - Other electric field shapes for quantum simulations can be added to the `build_field()` method using the other two shapes as templates.

+### `propagation.py`

+- Is called every time step, either by the quantum simulation in `drivers/quantum.py` or during the classical or full PlasMol simulations in `classical/simulation.py` inside of `callQuantum()`.
+- Additional methods can be injected into `molecule.py` to track other quantum properties and called at the bottom of this file.

+### `chkfile.py`

+- Save a checkpoint file containing the current state of the simulation, as specified by the chkfile frequency in the input file.
+- Always saves the timestamp $t$, ground state density matrix $\mathbf{D}_{\text{AO}}(0)$, and the coefficient matrix at the timestamp $\mathbf{C}(t)$.
+- Additionally saves
+    - the orthogonalized coefficient matrix at the previous timestamp $\mathbf{C}_{\text{ortho}}(t-\Delta t)$ for the Magnus step propagator.
+    - the orthogonalized Fock matrix at the previous half timestamp $\mathbf{F}_{\text{ortho}}(t-\frac{1}{2}\Delta t)$ for the 2nd order Magnus propagator.
+- If a new propagator is added, any necessary quantities will need to be added to this file.

 ## quantum/propagators/

+To complete the main loop of RT-TDDFT, the density matrix (here propagated using the coefficient matrix) should be propagated under some perturbative field.
+PlasMol has three propagators available.
+The Magnus step method (`step.py`) and the Runge-Kutta 4 (`rk4.py`) methods both do a fairly poor job at propagating at small time steps, but are given here as a comparative tool to the superior 2nd order Magnus (with a Predictor-Corrector loop) method (`Magnus2.py`).
+Though the 2nd order Magnus method is the field's standard, shorter and lower resolution simulations can be run for debugging using the former two methods.

 ### `step.py`